grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 A second later the detonation rumbled through the hull of the _Prospect_.

 Percy smiled.
-"Nice fucking work Cassandra!
+"Nice work Cassandra!
 I don't think they will risk another torpedo on us in these waters.
-They wasted two already, and those fucking things are expensive."
+They wasted two already, and those things are expensive."

-"Great," Gregory smirked, "So they'll just go back to trying to fucking ram us."
+"Great," Gregory smirked, "So they'll just go back to trying to ram us."

 [//]: # (### Cassandra finds the Gnat, they talk over ship-to-ship about the new plan)

 Percy ignored Gregory.
-"Cassandra, the next task is to find the fucking _Gnat_ and figure out what Hemi is doing.
+"Cassandra, the next task is to find the _Gnat_ and figure out what Hemi is doing.

 "Right, Captain Percy."

-"And don't forget to track those fuckers pursuing us at the same time.
+"And don't forget to track those pursuing us at the same time.
 What's the range?"

 "2.3 nautical miles.
 And they are increasing speed now."